deltachat/deltachat-pages/en/help.md

 ## What is Delta Chat?

-Delta Chat is a new chat app that sends messages via e-mails, encrypted if possible, with Autocrypt.
-**You do not have to sign up anywhere, just use your existing e-mail account with Delta Chat.**
+Delta Chat is a reliable, decentralized and secure messenging app, available for mobile and desktop platforms.
+Delta Chat feels like Whatsapp or Telegram but you can also use and regard it as an e-mail app.
+You can signup anonymously to a variety of [chatmail servers](chatmail) which are minimal e-mail servers optimized for fast and secure operations.
+Or you can use classic e-mail servers and your existing e-mail account.

 <img style="float:right; width:50%; max-width:360%; margin:1em;" src="../assets/home/delta-what-optim.png" />

 ### How can I find people to chat with?

+To securely setup contact with others [scan an invite QR code or share an invite link](#howtoe2ee).
+When creating a default Chat profile on a chatmail server you are required to use secure setup contact methods because un-encrypted outgoing messages would be rejected.

-With Delta Chat, you can write to every existing e-mail address - even if the recipient is not using the Delta Chat app.
-No need for the recipient to install the same app as yours, as with other messengers.
+If you create a Chat profile with a classic e-mail address you may write a message to every existing e-mail address
+even if the recipient is not using a Delta Chat app.
+You may think then of Delta Chat as just another e-mail app and your recipients will receive it as a standard mail.

 ### What are the advantages of Delta Chat compared to other messengers?